 Roasted garlic in salads and side dishes

-Use roasted garlic in salads and side dishes for a soft and mild garlic flavor.
-Add the roasted garlic to dressings, spreads or purees for a delicious flavor.
-For example, combine the roasted garlic with roasted vegetables, goat cheese and nuts for a tasty salad.
+Use roasted garlic in salads and side dishes for a soft, mild garlic flavor.
+Add roasted garlic to dressings, spreads, or purees for a delicious flavor.
+Combine roasted garlic with roasted vegetables, goat cheese, and nuts for a flavorful salad.

 Leave a comment